Westo48/clash-discord/README.md

       - option for `war noattack` command
       - `missed_attacks` - returns players who missed exactly the specified missed attack count
         - _if not specified, then it will simply return all who are or have missed attacks_

+  - war open
+    - show opponent bases that are open
+    - _war open option_
+      - `star_count` - star count selection for open bases
+        - _if not specified, then it show all open bases that haven't been 3 starred_

   - war stars
     - show all war members and their stars